Penryn, Cornwall: Transport

 Penryn railway station was opened by the Cornwall Railway on 24 August 1863.
 It is towards the northwest end of the town and is served by regular trains from Truro to Falmouth on the Maritime Line.
+There are several bus routes that connect the town to Falmouth, Helston and Penzance.

+Twinning

+Penryn has been twinned with the commune of Audierne in Brittany, France since 1 January 1973.

+The relationship remains strong still, with Penryn welcoming and hosting guests from Audierne as recent as 2012 and 2014.

+In 2023, a memorial stone was erected in Penryn to celebrate 50 years of twinning with Audierne.

+Media

+Local TV coverage is provided by BBC South West and ITV West Country.
+Television signals are received from the Redruth and local relay TV transmitters.

+Local radio stations are BBC Radio Cornwall on 103.9 FM, Heart West on 107.0 FM, and Source FM, a community based station which broadcast to the town on 96.1 FM.

+The town is served by the local newspaper, Falmouth Packet.

 Sport and leisure

 Penryn RFC, founded in 1872, is a rugby union club which plays in the Tribute Western Counties West league, the seventh tier of the English rugby union league system.
 They are nicknamed "The Borough" and are the oldest rugby club in Cornwall.

 Penryn Athletic (founded 1963; also known as "The Borough") is a non-League football club who play at the 1,500-capacity Kernick Road ground.
 The club is a member of the South West Peninsula League Division One West, which is a step 7 league in the national league system.

 In 2021, Penryn-based Cornwall R.L.F.C. joined the third tier of professional Rugby league, RFL League 1.

 The English Shinty Association is based in Penryn.